sfigg/commercialization-public/test/hlk/testref/devicenetworkswitchdal-tor-test.md

 # Device.Network.Switch.DAL-TOR Test

-This topic describes how to test network switches for OMI compatibility as part of the Windows® Certification Program.
+This topic describes how to test network switches for OMI compatibility as part of the Windows Certification Program.
 To begin the testing part of the certification process, you must install and run the Windows Hardware Lab Kit (Windows HLK) and set up the test environment.
 For information about how to install and configure Windows HLK, see [Step 1: Install Controller and Studio on the test server](..\getstarted\step-1-install-controller-and-studio-on-the-test-server.md).

 The types of products in the Device.Network.Switch.DAL-TOR category include Top of the Rack Switches.